 - This copyright protected technology cannot be used without a permit from Macrovision Corporation.
-It is limited to personal use, etc., as long as the permit from Macrovision Corporation is not issued. - Modifying or disassembling is prohibited. - Dolby digital is manufactured under license from Dolby Laboratories, Inc. - DTS and DTS Digital Surround " are registered trademarks of Digital Theater Systems, Inc.
+It is limited to personal use, etc., as long as the permit from Macrovision Corporation is not issued. - Modifying or disassembling is prohibited. - Dolby digital is manufactured under license from Dolby Laboratories, Inc. - Dolby and the double D mark "XX are trademarks of Dolby Laboratories, Inc. - DTS and DTS Digital Surround " are registered trademarks of Digital Theater Systems, Inc.

-USB (Universal Serial Bus) memory (if so equipped)
+USB (Universal Serial Bus) memory

-Do not connect or disconnect the USB device while driving.
+Do not connect/disconnect or operate the USB device while driving.
 Doing so can be a distraction.
 If distracted you could lose control of your vehicle and cause an accident or serious injury.

 - Do not force the USB device into the USB port.
-Inserting the USB device tilted or up-side-down into the port may damage the USB device and the port.
+Inserting the USB device tilted or up-side-down into the port may damage the port.
 Make sure that the USB device is connected correctly into the USB port. - Do not grab the USB port cover (if so equipped) when pulling the USB device out of the port.
 This could damage the port and the cover. - Do not leave the USB cable in a place where it can be pulled unintentionally.
-Pulling the cable may break the wire, USB device or the port. - To avoid damage and loss of function when using a USB device, note the following precautions. - Do not bend the cable excessively (1.6 in [40 mm]) radius minimum. - Do not twist the cable excessively (more than 180 degrees). - Do not pull or drop the cable. - Do not hit or press the USB port or USB device with hands, feet, or objects.
+Pulling the cable may damage the port.